-- 16. In keeping with the Faxing Confidential Information (9-01-10) policy, personal information, personal health information and confidential business information (hereinafter referred to as information) must only be transmitted via fax when required for immediate care/service of the client or when the information is critical to Western Health's operations and time restrictions apply. - 17.
+- 16. In keeping with the Faxing Confidential Information policy (9-01-10), personal information, personal health information and confidential business information (hereinafter referred to as information) must only be transmitted via fax when required for immediate care/service of the client or when the information is critical to Western Health's operations and time restrictions apply. - 17.
 Staff are encouraged to use email as an alternative to faxing when the recipient is a specific, identified individual.
-Please refer to the Email Acceptable Use policy (10-01-50) for further information and instruction. - 18.
-Electronic confidential information must be protected within Western Health information management practices, policies and procedures.
+Please refer to Email Acceptable Use policy (10-01-50), Communicating Confidential Information Via Email (10-01-75) for additional direction.